Paduka: Legends

-The word pada ('foot') is cited in the ancient Hindu scripture Rigveda as representing the universe, namely the Prithvi (earth), Vayu (air), Akash (sky) and the element of the realm beyond the sky.
+The word pada ('foot') is cited in the ancient Hindu scripture Rigveda as representing the universe, namely the Prithvi (earth), Vayu (air), Akasha (sky), and the element of the realm beyond the sky.

-In the Hindu epic Ramayana, the cursed King Dasaratha sent his son Rama (an incarnation of god Vishnu) into exile for 14 years at the behest of his wife Kaikeyi (stepmother of Rama), who wanted her son Bharata to be crowned in Rama's place.
-However, Bharata did not wish to have the kingdom, and visited Rama in exile, beseeching him to return to Ayodhya.
-When Rama replied that he would return only after completing his exile, Bharata requested Rama's paduka to serve as his proxy, to be crowned and to serve as an object of veneration for Rama's followers.
+In the Hindu epic Ramayana, King Dasharatha sent his son Rama (an incarnation of Vishnu) into exile for 14 years at the behest of his wife Kaikeyi (the stepmother of Rama), who wanted her son Bharata to be crowned in Rama's place.
+However, Bharata did not wish to rule the kingdom, and visited Rama in exile, beseeching him to return to Ayodhya.
+When Rama replied that he would return only after completing his exile, Bharata requested Rama's padukas to serve as his proxy, to be crowned and to serve as an object of veneration for Rama's followers.
 Bharata carried Rama's golden padukas with great reverence by placing them on his head as a mark of his obedience to his elder brother.
-Bharata ruled Kosala as Rama's proxy in the name of "Ram's Padukas".
+Bharata ruled Kosala as Rama's regent in the name of "Rama's padukas".